 They then block your path to return until you pay.

 If you refuse, they call in reinforcements on other lookouts.

 Do not expect large groups or tour groups to help you.

 As you can imagine, most people pay something to ease the situation.

-These horror stories online are probably the driving force behind people choosing to take a tour to hike Indian Nose.
+These horror stories online are probably the driving force behind people choosing to take a tour to Indian Nose.

 We got lucky as the bandito was ahead of us and blocked us from entering without paying.